-The attached Blueprint for Accountability has been prepared to present recommendations for the Ethics Commission's budget FY17 and FY18.
-These recommendations are necessary to begin to equip the Commission with the resources needed to fully achieve the broad voter mandate it has been given the responsibility to achieve.
-As such, the recommendations are designed to move the Ethics Commission's own work to the next level of effectiveness, accomplishment, and public trust.
+Embraced by a unanimous vote of the Ethics Commission at its January 25, 2016 regular meeting, this Blueprint for Accountability details the investments we believe are needed to begin to equip the Ethics Commission with the resources required to fully achieve the broad voter mandate it has been given the responsibility to achieve.
+This proposed budget is designed to move the Ethics Commission's own work to the next level of effectiveness, accomplishment, and public trust.
+It also reflects a renewal of our agency-wide commitment to working creatively, collaboratively, and energetically in support of transparent and accountable government City-wide.